prerakrustagi/Image_Classifier_Cifar10/Readme.md

     [0,0] will be padded at the end
 ````

-We will use SAME padding as it will ensure same size of the image after convulation.
+We will use SAME padding as it will ensure same size of the image after convolution.

 #### 7.1.4 Max-Pooling
 Max-Pooling can be considered as a special type of convolution, except it doesn't have weights.
 The purpose is to shrink the image by letting the strongest value survived. ksize=[1,2,2,1] and strides=[1,2,2,1] will shrink the image into half size.